ida/servile/README.md

 What
 ====

-- A static file server: Asking for 'example.org/picture.png', returns 'picture.png', if present in a given directory.
+a.
+A static file server: Asking for 'example.org/picture.png', returns 'picture.png', if present in a given directory.

-- A dynamic file server: Asking for 'example.org/about' will check for:
+b.
+A dynamic file server: Asking for 'example.org/about' will check for:

 1. A JS-file of same name: If it returns a function, execute the function upon the request- and response-object.
 If a string was returned send it